xoofx/Fast1BRC/readme.md

 - FNV-1A 64 bit hashing of the city names aligned on 8 bytes boundary, seems that it is not authorized from official rules, but I found it quite solid
   - It is using a vectorized version with `Vector128` which is able to hash a name in just a few SIMD instructions
 - No particular tricks for parsing the temperature, apart assuming that there is only 1 digit after the `.`
+- Custom Dictionary to improve the performance (more inlining of Equals/GetHashCode instead of going through a indirect delegate call)

+> Warning
+>
+> This version is using a 64 bit hash for the name.
+But it seems that this technique is not authorized as per the rules as explained [here](https://github.com/gunnarmorling/1brc/pull/186#issuecomment-1880132600).
+When I started, I didn't know about this rule, but also, I don't agree with it.
+We are not hashing random data and if you take all the words in the world that we are aware of and put them through a 64 bit hash, I doubt that there will be a single collision.
+Happy to be proven wrong though. 😊

 ## Results